syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-export-options.md

 The Syncfusion ASP.NET Core Grid component allows you to specify a custom file name for the exported Excel or CSV document.
 This feature enables you to provide a meaningful and descriptive name for the exported file, making it easier to identify and manage the exported data.

-To assign a custom file name for the exported document, you can set the `fileName` property of the `ExcelExportProperties` property to the desired file name.
+To assign a custom file name for the exported document, you can set the `fileName` property of the `excelExportProperties` property to the desired file name.

-The following example demonstrates how to define a file name using `ExcelExportProperties.fileName` property when exporting to Excel, based on the entered value as the file name.
+The following example demonstrates how to define a file name using `excelExportProperties.fileName` property when exporting to Excel, based on the entered value as the file name.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}